Programs: Fonkoze

 Transforming Lives and Livelihoods

-• Recruited Haitian business analysts to identify promising small and growing businesses and evaluate their needs and potential for growth.
+• Recruited nine Haitian business analysts to identify promising small and growing businesses and evaluate their needs and potential for growth (the Fund supported seven of these analysts).

-• Facilitated access to capital for those businesses deemed investment ready, including putting them on the Zafen.org website.
+• Facilitated access to capital for those businesses deemed investment-ready.

-• Established a voucher program with a preselected network of business development services firms, providing support for businesses to help them become investment ready.
+• Established a voucher program with a preselected network of business development services firms to provide support to help businesses become investment-ready.

 About Fonkoze

 Fonkoze is the largest microfinance institution (MFI) in Haiti, serving more than 45,000 female borrowers (most of whom live and work in rural areas), and more than 200,000 depositors.
-With a network of 41 branches covering every region of Haiti, Fonkoze is also the only microfinance institution that is truly national in scope.
+With a network of branches covering every region of Haiti, Fonkoze is also the only microfinance institution that is truly national in scope.
 Fonkoze, in partnership with the Vincentian Family, DePaul University, and the Haitian Hometown Associations Resource Group, created a website called Zafen (meaning "It's Our Business" in Creole) that provides Haitian small and growing businesses with access to capital through zero-interest loans and grants.
-Fonkoze now wants to move up-market and use this program to identify other small and growing businesses, strengthen their business practices, and facilitate their access to capital.
 Learn more about Fonkoze at www.fonkoze.org

 View the Fonkoze Fact Sheet